-Carbon monoxide is a silent killer.
-It has no smell, no taste, and no sound.
+Carbon monoxide has no smell, no taste, and no sound.
 Neither people nor animals can tell when they are breathing it, but it can be fatal.

-Carbon monoxide (CO) is a by-product of combustion.
-Common household items, such as gas fires, oil-burning furnaces, portable generators, charcoal grills, among others, put people at risk of exposure to this poison gas.
+Carbon monoxide (CO) is a byproduct of combustion.
+Common household items — such as gas fires, oil-burning furnaces, portable generators, and charcoal grills — put people at risk of exposure to this poison gas.

 According to the Centers for Disease Control and Prevention (CDC),

 In this article, we detail the symptoms, treatments, and causes of carbon monoxide poisoning.

 The person may feel like they have the flu but without a fever.
 If several people in the same building have the same symptoms, they may have CO poisoning.